 Your Canadian passport must have an expiry date that is no earlier than three months after your intended return date from Japan.
 If your passport is going to expire before then, you will need to reapply for a new one before you can submit your working holiday visa application.

 The Japan working holiday visa is only available to Canadian youth aged 18 to 30 inclusively.
 This age limit only applies to the timeframe that you submit your application, not when you are actually in Japan.
 This means you can submit your visa application up until your 31st birthday.
-However, we recommend leaving a buffer of a couple weeks in case they require additional information from you before granting you the visa.
+However, we recommend leaving a buffer of at least a month in case they require additional information from you, or you get denied (you may be able to reapply depending on the reason for rejection).

-Once you are granted the visa, you have up to one year to enter Japan before your visa becomes void.
-As long as have the visa before you turn 31, you can technically enter Japan after your 31st birthday and then stay for up to a year.
+If you are granted the visa, you have up to one year to enter Japan before your visa becomes void.
+As long as have the visa before you turn 31, you can enter Japan after your 31st birthday and then stay for up to a year.

 This visa is primarily for Canadians intending to travel to Japan and take on casual/temporary jobs in order to supplement their travel funds.
-If your only intension for your trip is to work, you will not be approved for this visa.
-Instead you will need to apply for a work visa.
+If your sole purpose for going to Japan is to work, then you will need to apply for a work visa and get sponsored by your employer in Japan).

 The Japanese government wants to make sure you will have enough money to support yourself before they grant you an extended stay.
 Even though you will be getting a job, you may not work full-time hours or make a high enough salary to support the cost of living in Japan’s large cities.
-Therefore, you must have access to a minimum of $2,500 USD (the equivalent in Canadian dollars).
-The easiest way to prove this is with a recent bank statement from your Canadian bank.
+Therefore, you must have access to about $3,500 USD (fluctuates depending on the exchange rate).
+If you are a Stepabroad participant we will review your proof of funds document to ensure you have all the appropriate information and meet the minimum requirements.

 In order to receive the working holiday visa, you must prove you will be leaving the country before your visa expires.
 The best way to do this is by including your round trip flight itinerary in your application file.